gsuuon/model.nvim/README.md

 - `model: string (optional)` - The path to the LLM model file to use with server autostart.
 If not specified, the default model will be used.
 - `args: string[] (optional)` - An array of additional arguments to pass to the LLM server at startup.
 - `url: string (optional)` - The URL to connect to the LLM server instead of using the default one.
 This can be useful for connecting to a remote LLM server or a customized local one.

-### Codellama
-This is a llama.cpp based provider specialized for codellama infill / Fill in the Middle.
-Only 7B and 13B models support FIM, and the base models (not Instruct) seem to work better.
-Start the llama.cpp server example with one of the two supported models before using this provider.

 ### Ollama
 This uses the [ollama](https://github.com/jmorganca/ollama/tree/main) REST server's [`/api/generate` endpoint](https://github.com/jmorganca/ollama/blob/main/docs/api.md#generate-a-completion). `raw` defaults to true, and `stream` is always true.